sindresorhus/sindresorhus.github.com/source/content/apps/velja.md

 #### Can the default browser change based on the active [focus mode](https://support.apple.com/guide/mac-help/set-up-a-focus-to-stay-on-task-mchl613dc43f/mac)? {#focus-mode}

 You can use the Shortcuts app for this.
 Make a shortcut for each focus mode you want to handle, where you use the “Set Default Browser” action that Velja provides.
 You will need the [Shortery app](https://apps.apple.com/app/id1594183810) to automatically run these shortcuts when the focus mode changes.

-(Shortery will most likely not be needed in macOS 14 as it's very likely it will have support for [automations](https://support.apple.com/en-gb/guide/shortcuts/apd690170742/6.0/ios/16.0))
+I may add built-in support for focus modes at some point, but it's not a popular request, so it's not something I can prioritize right now.

 #### Can the default browser change depending on whether I'm at work or not?